nikodunk/blog/content/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 ![](/dall_e_efficiency.png)

 The [Atmos stack](https://www.joinatmos.com) has launched and run a fintech with 10,000+ customers with only 1-2 full-time-equivalent engineers, all while staying secure and [rapidly iterating](http://paulgraham.com/avg.html).
-With so few engineers to do so much work, we need to be brutally efficient: simple code style, using as few dependencies as possible, and hyper-optimizing around sharing code between different parts of the stack.
+We need to be brutally efficient with few engineers and so much work: simple code style, using as few dependencies as possible, and hyper-optimizing around sharing code between different parts of the stack.

-We have optimized various parts in our stack to require as little "maintenance overhead" as possible: One goal that a single developer could maintain all project parts (deposits api, deposits jobs, web, android, ios, loans api), and spend their time on actual value-adding work.
-Because 1-2 developers is 10-20x less developers than similar competitors are throwing at the engineering, we cannot afford to spend any engineering time on complex systems or we will not have any effort left for feature work.
-A side effect of this is that there's also less mental overhead understanding all code parts, which means less onboarding for engineers and fewer bugs.
+We have optimized various parts of our stack to reduce maintenance burden.
+A single developer should be able to understand, maintain and add value to all project parts.
+These are numerous, including api, jobs, web, android, ios, loans, so reducing mental overhead is important.
+1-2 developers is 10-20x fewer than competitors are throwing at engineering, so we cannot afford to spend any time on complexity.

 ## More wood behind fewer arrows